Clinical & structured support

 As part of your orientation program, supernumerary time with your Preceptor will be provided and varied according to your individual needs.

 You will be assigned a ward Preceptor - a resource and support person who will assist in your orientation to your clinical area during the initial months.

-The role of the Graduate Support Nurse (GSN) is to provide support throughout the entire 12 months of your graduate program.
+The role of the Clinical Support Nurse (CSN) is to provide support throughout the entire 12 months of your graduate program.

-The GSN's are covering Mon - Fri shifts to provide clinical support to graduates to help with the early integration & delivery of safe patient care for the beginning practitioner.
+The CSN's are covering Mon - Fri shifts to provide clinical support to graduates to help with the early integration & delivery of safe patient care for the beginning practitioner.

 Clinical Support & Development Nurse (CS&DN)